j2store/userguide/using_the_migration_tool.md

 Once all checks passed, the tool will display the Prepare for Migration button.
 Click the button.
-It will backup all your J2Store 2.x tables
+It will backup all your J2Store 2.x tables Once backup is done, you can see the Start Migration button

+#### 5. Start Migration

+Click the Start Migration button and wait.
+The tool will migrate the data, remove old modules, uninstall old J2Store version 2.x.

+If the migration is successful, you can will see a success message.
+If there is an error, it will display the error.

+If an error occured, please post the error at the forum http://j2store.org/forum/j2store-version-3-feedback.html